aws/aws-cdk/design/feature-flags.md

 Here's the developer experience:

 1. Seek the approval of a core team member that a feature flag can be used.
+   * If the feature in question is being planned via an RFC, and the feature flag is contained in the proposal, core team member approval should include the feature flag.
+   * If the feature is being tracked in a single issue without an RFC, approval should be indicated in this issue.
-1. Define a new const under [cx-api/lib/features.ts](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/cx-api/lib/features.ts) with the name of the context key that **enables** this new feature (for example, `ENABLE_STACK_NAME_DUPLICATES`).
+2. Define a new const under [cx-api/lib/features.ts](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/cx-api/lib/features.ts) with the name of the context key that **enables** this new feature (for example, `ENABLE_STACK_NAME_DUPLICATES`).
 The context key should be in the form `module.Type:feature` (e.g. `@aws-cdk/core:enableStackNameDuplicates`).
-2. Use `node.tryGetContext(cxapi.ENABLE_XXX)` to check if this feature is enabled in your code.
+3. Use `node.tryGetContext(cxapi.ENABLE_XXX)` to check if this feature is enabled in your code.
 If it is not defined, revert to the legacy behavior.
-3. Add your feature flag to [cx-api/lib/future.ts](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/cx-api/lib/future.ts).
+4. Add your feature flag to [cx-api/lib/future.ts](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/cx-api/lib/future.ts).
    This map is inserted to generated `cdk.json` files for new projects created through `cdk init`.
-4. In your PR title (which goes into CHANGELOG), add a `(under feature flag)` suffix. e.g:
+5. In your PR title (which goes into CHANGELOG), add a `(behind feature flag)` suffix. e.g:
     ```
     fix(core): impossible to use the same physical stack name for two stacks (under feature flag)
     ```